 Lock down the domain name too.
 Even if you're not building a website today, grab yourbusinessname.com before it's gone.

 Get your Employer Identification Number from the IRS website.
-It's free, takes 15 minutes, and you need it to open a business bank account.
+It's free, takes 15 minutes, and you need a taxpayer identification number to open a business bank account.

 Do I need a license to start a cleaning business?